 ANTH 2380 (3).
-CONTEMPORARY ARCHAEOLOGY: CONTROVERSIES AND ETHICS.
-Introduces students to the social and political contexts of archaeological research in heritage and human rights arenas with emphasis on ethics and the law.
+CULTURES AT RISK: HUMAN RIGHTS AND HERITAGE TODAY.
+Introduces the social and political contexts of archaeological research in heritage and human rights arenas, with emphasis on ethics and the law.

 ANTH 3301 (3).
 HEALTH, HEALING, AND ETHICS: CROSS-CULTURAL PERSPECTIVES ON SICKNESS AND SOCIETY.
 A cross-cultural exploration of cultures and organization of medical systems, economic development and the global exportation of biomedicine, and ethical dilemmas associated with medical technologies and global disparities in health.